ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

       - Effects a 5×5×4 area around the player.
       - Provides *Instant Health I* to all entities within the area every second.
 Also effects the player.
       - Drastically reduces the speed of the player while being cast.
+      - *A spell used by those who wish to support themselves and other, charming.*

 </details>